 Selling Fake Drugs Laws in Nevada

-If you think selling drugs is already hefty, there are people who are actually marketing drugs that are fake.
+If you think drug trafficking and drug selling are already hefty, there are people who are actually marketing drugs that are fake.
 This practice is exceptionally dangerous, first to the people who will use the fake drugs as there can be health risks, and second, because it can burden offenders with penalties of almost five years in prison.
+Selling fake drugs is just as unlawful as selling real ones.

-While there are no laws surrounding imitation drugs in Nevada because they are usually made from permissible materials, there are a lot for manufacturing, transporting, and selling them.
-In this article we will be basing on the Nevada Revised Statutes (NRS) to know the definition of fake illegal drugs (e.g., fake coke, fake meth, etc.) and what can happen if you try to sell them.
+While there are no laws surrounding imitation drugs in Nevada because they are usually made from permissible materials, there are a lot of laws for manufacturing, transporting, and selling them.
+In this article, we will be basing on the Nevada Revised Statutes (NRS) to know the definition of fake illegal drugs (e.g., fake coke, fake meth, etc.) and what can happen if you try to sell them.

 What is Nevada Revised Statutes’ Definition of Counterfeit Substances